Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: 7 and above

-Learning Outcomes: coordination, teamwork, movement, concentration
+Learning Outcomes: Coordination, teamwork, movement, concentration.

-This is a popular warm-up game, even for students who know each other’s names and have worked together before!
+This is a popular warm-up game, even for people who know each other’s names and have worked together before!
 For new groups, Zombie Tag is a great way of incentivising the learning of names: if you want to survive, you better know who everybody is!

-Tip: With smaller classes, you might want to restrict the playing space.
-One way to do this is have students who get out become “The Wall”: they stand at the edge of the space and can tap people out who get too close!
+Tip: With smaller groups, you might want to restrict the playing space.
+One way to do this is have participants who get out become “The Wall”: they stand at the edge of the space and can tap people out who get too close!

 Focus Games